jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 Where `192.168.10.101` is the RPi address.
 The latency is really good even at this resolution.

 I also frequently use RPis as my Linux test platform for Qt applications.
-I do most Qt development on Windows, but eventually most applications have to run on Linux and MacOS as well.
+I do most Qt development on a workstation, usually Windows, but eventually most applications have to run on Linux and MacOS as well.
 The RPi3s work great both for compiling and running Qt5 applications.

 ### Downloads